-If the answer to any of these is “yes,” it might be time to think about cutting back on the amount of sex you’re having.
+If the answer to any of these is “yes,” it might be time to think about changing your sexual behavior.
+This could mean doing things differently, or cutting back on the amount of sex you’re having.
 If you’ve already tried cutting back and you can’t, there’s a possibility you could be addicted to sex.
 Take a look at the definition of behavioral addictions and see if it describes your sex life.

 Whether you’re addicted to sex, or you just feel uncomfortable with your sex life in some way, it’s helpful to find someone you can talk to about it.
 Your family doctor, a local sexual health clinic, or a therapist who specializes in sexuality are great places to start.